-- Introduction- this section introduces students to Indian Sociology and also analyzes the impact of British rule on our society.
+- Introduction - This section introduces students to Indian Sociology and analyses British rule's impact on our society.

-- Changes in Indian Society- this section teaches about the impact of laws and the constitution.
-How our society changes with the spread of education and how the government policies affect the society and developmental process.
+- Changes in Indian Society - This section teaches about the impact of laws and the constitution.
+How our society changes with the spread of education, and how government policies affect society and the developmental process.

 Important Topics in UPSC Sociology Syllabus

 All the topics from the UPSC Sociology optional syllabus don’t carry the same weightage.
 Some topics are more important than others.
 However, candidates must give equal attention to each topic.
 Below we have highlighted the most important topics in the Sociology optional syllabus for UPSC.

 Important Topics in Paper-1 of the UPSC Sociology Optional Syllabus

 Sociological Thinkers (Unit-IV) is one of the most important topics here.
 Among all the thinkers, Marx, Durkheim & Weber have the maximum weightage.
 In Social Institutions, questions are asked mostly from the units of family and religion.

 Important Topics in Paper 2 of the UPSC Sociology Syllabus

 Important sections are village studies, untouchability, Patriarchy, integration of tribes, working class, social movements, and secularism.

 The Sociology Optional Syllabus for UPSC is divided into 2 papers, and to score well in both papers candidate must follow a proper preparation strategy.
 Here we have provided proper planning to cover the Sociology optional UPSC syllabus in the best possible way.